 Wroclaw is a city full of vibrant and cozy coffee places.
 All the students obviously need some caffeine, but not only them – we also spend a lot of our weekends in these cafes in Wroclaw to read, chill, relax and work.

-This list of 10 best places for coffee in Wroclaw is about our top favourites, but believe us, there is much more and at some point we will need to extend this post to the top 50 places of best coffee in Wroclaw.
+This list of 12 best places for coffee in Wroclaw is about our top favourites, but believe us, there is much more and at some point we will need to extend this post to the top 50 places of best coffee in Wroclaw.
+After this post, we recommend you to check out our compilation of the most unusual cafés in Wroclaw here.

 Visit Wroclaw and enjoy the Polish coffee culture together with us!
 At the bottom of this article you will also find a book recommendation about Coffee Spots in Poland which is always with us when we travel to other Polish cities.
 Of course there is no need to mention that the truly best coffee is in Wroclaw 🙂